Feedpresso/blog/_drafts/2016-01-22-why-you-should-use-rxjava-in-android-a-short-introduction-to-rxjava.markdown

 ## Managing complicated flow.

-Remember the complicated flow, we described initially?
+Remember the complicated flow we described initially?

 Here is how it would look with RxJava: